 The F codes make up the majority of the mental health ICD-10 codes, which are divided into the following categories.

 The Diagnostic and Statistical Manual of Mental Disorders (DSM) is well-known to mental health therapists and has its own set of codes.
-Healthcare professionals refer to this handbook, published by the American Psychological Association (APA) as the authoritative guide to the diagnosis of mental disorders as it provides a comprehensive list of diagnostic criteria for each recognized mental disorder.
+Healthcare professionals refer to this handbook, published by the American Psychiatric Association (APA) as the authoritative guide to the diagnosis of mental disorders as it provides a comprehensive list of diagnostic criteria for each recognized mental disorder.
 The current version is DSM-5.
 This version of the DSM made a significant effort to align with the ICD-10 codes, but because DSM-5 and ICD-10 aren't strictly related, there are still occasional disconnects between the diagnoses in the two sets.

 The DSM-5 provides a more comprehensive look at mental illness and will always be the primary resource for diagnosing a client, but you’ll need to double-check the ICD-10 to make sure that the code recommended by the DSM-5 accurately fits the specifics of your diagnosis.
 Insurance companies require ICD-10 diagnostic codes, and they won’t reimburse for services if you don’t use them.

 The initial reason that the WHO and the APA developed their own sets of codes is that the two manuals served very different purposes in the beginning.
 The DSM was designed to help mental health professionals identify very specific disorders so that they could best communicate with other professionals and understand how to treat their patients most effectively.
 The ICD was designed to provide a comprehensive reference point for classifying diseases and sharing knowledge amongst professionals worldwide, particularly in the cases of epidemics and pandemics.
 Insurers picked up the use of the ICD as a simple way to reference diagnoses.